-Urban trees have numerous benefits, but the has found that urban forests are shrinking in many U.S. cities.
+Urban trees have numerous benefits, but the U.S. Forest Service has found that urban forests are shrinking in many U.S. cities.
 As the climate changes, the environmental impact of trees is particularly important.
 Cities increasingly face more frequent and intense environmental disturbances, including heat waves, coastal flooding, extreme storms and poor air quality.
 Urban trees can alleviate these challenges.
-Tree coverage has been to cooler cities, improved air and water quality, more effective storm water control, and better health outcomes.
+Tree coverage has been linked to cooler cities, improved air and water quality, more effective storm water control, and better health outcomes.
 Research has shown that urban trees also increase property values and reduce energy costs.

 The grant program enables the design and implementation of projects that utilize trees and other green infrastructure to build resilience in LMI neighborhoods in these four U.S. cities:

 Through the bank’s volunteer program, employees can participate in tree plantings and tree giveaways in these cities.

 “By partnering with the Arbor Day Foundation — and with the help of our local Bank of America teammates — we’re working to share the many benefits of urban trees with more communities, especially low- and moderate-income areas,” says Rich Brown, Environmental Program director at Bank of America.
 “As a company, we’re committed to helping cities build resilience to current challenges and plant the seeds for future growth and prosperity.”